Fall is here!

 It’s the season during which we celebrate Halloween–wear creepy costumes, visit haunted houses, and go trick-or-treating–, and gather with our families for Thanksgiving dinner.
-George Eliot once said that if she were a bird she would fly around the world seeking the successive autumns.
+George Eliot once said, “Delicious autumn!
+My very soul is wedded to it, and if I were a bird I would fly about the earth seeking the successive autumns.”
 For Albert Camus, “Autumn is a second spring when every leaf is a flower.”
 Lots of people would argue that autumn is the best season of the year.

 In order to make the most of autumn, create a fall bucket list: a list of things that you want to do this fall.
 Here’s a bounty of ideas–56 to be exact–to help you get started.
 Have a joyous autumn!